Election for next President on July 18, result on July 21 | www.lokmattimes.com

 New Delhi, June 9 Election for next President of India will be held on July 18 and counting ...

 New Delhi, June 9 Election for next President of India will be held on July 18 and counting of votes will take place on July 21.
-The Election Commission of India on Thursday announced the schedule for the election for the President of India.
+The Election Commission of India (ECI) on Thursday announced the schedule for the election for the President of India.
+The ECI has clarified that political parties cannot issue any whip to their MPs and MLAs in the matter of voting in the Presidential election.

 Announcing the poll schedule, Chief Election Commissioner Rajiv Kumar said that the term of President Ram Nath Kovind is coming to end on July 24.

-Polling, if required, will be held on July 18 and counting will take place on July 21.
+The President is elected by the members of the Electoral College consisting of elected members of both Houses of Parliament and elected members of the Legislative Assemblies of all states including National Capital Territory of Delhi and the Union Territory of Puducherry.

-Secretary General, Rajya Sabha will be the Returning Officer for this election.
+The nominated members of either Rajya Sabha and Lok Sabha or Legislative Assemblies of the States are not eligible to be included in the Electoral College and therefore, they are not entitled to participate in the election.
+Similarly, members of the Legislative Councils are also not electors for President.

-The President of India is elected by members of the Electoral College consisting of elected Members of Parliament and that of all the state assemblies including National Capital Territory of Delhi and the Union Territory of Puducherry.
-Nominated members of Parliament, state assembly and members of legislative council are not eligible to vote.
+"The value of votes of the elected members of State Legislative Assemblies and both Houses of Parliament is governed by Article 55(2) of the Constitution.
+The total value of votes for MLAs for the 16th Presidential Election is 5,43,231.
+The total value of votes for MPs is 5,43,200.
+The total value of vote of electors for the Presidential Election, 2022 is 10,86,431," Kumar said.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app